What does your psyche have to do with getting MS?

-People diagnosed with MS have ingrained mental patterns specific to their symptoms.
-When those mental patterns are transformed using a combination of methods that bring (1) insight into a person’s limiting mental patterns and (2) resources to modify those patterns, the symptoms decrease and frequently disappear.
+People diagnosed with MS have ingrained mental patterns, or personality traits, specific to their symptoms.
+When those mental patterns are transformed using a combination of methods that bring (1) insight into a person’s limiting patterns and (2) resources to modify those patterns, the symptoms decrease and frequently disappear.

-Mental patterns are ways of processing life, beliefs about yourself and others, and behaviors and ways of looking at the world.
-They become our personality.
-In research, these patterns are called psycho-social factors.
-Some examples would be:
+Mental patterns are beliefs about yourself and others, behaviors learned to deal with stress, and ways of looking at the world.
+These patterns become our personalities – how we show up in the world.

 The Mental Patterns of Multiple Sclerosis

 I have taken the beliefs, behaviors, and traits I have continued to find in my clients diagnosed with MS and grouped them into categories:

 Patterns such as being externally identified (you feel worthy only if you are successful in the world), disconnected from your body (ignoring any discomforts for as long as possible), and wanting control (trying to plan everything months in advanced), can leave a person and their immune system depleted, stressed, and burned out.